Ruka-CFW/rk3128-cfw/doc/install.md

  ![image](https://user-images.githubusercontent.com/67930710/117165619-f07fc500-adc5-11eb-9441-e06df588ec70.png)
  ![image](https://user-images.githubusercontent.com/67930710/117165910-32107000-adc6-11eb-865f-fc88471f2cfb.png)
 * Once selected, please connect the usb male A to the top port of the system and plug the usb male to the pc
-* Press and hold Vol+,Home and Select.
+* Press and hold Vol+,Vol-,Home and Select.
 Push power button and keep holding the buttons until the software displays that the device is connected
 ![image](https://user-images.githubusercontent.com/67930710/117166647-da263900-adc6-11eb-9d1c-29bd802a3d48.png)
 * Click on upgrade, the device will restart automatically and you will see this in the right of the software
  ![image](https://user-images.githubusercontent.com/67930710/117166887-135ea900-adc7-11eb-9b39-0c9b830b5968.png)